iLVL-Key/FFXI/gearswap/readme.md

 - Fixed ZoneGear still running when set to Off.
 - Removed the DT Override option.
 This is now a Mode instead.
 - Removed ability/spell cancelling while a debuff is present that would prevent that ability/spell from activating.
 This fixes an issue where there is a split second of server lag between the debuff coming off and the client recognizing it, now allowing for hitting the ability/spell right when the debuff comes off and it activating as it should.
 - Removed AutoLockstyle.
-This has been moved to its own separate adon called Vanity.
+This has been moved to its own separate addon called Vanity.
 - Removed AutoHWater.
-This has been moved to its own separate adon called Excorcist.
+This has been moved to its own separate addon called Excorcist.
 - Removed the //fileinfo command.
 - Removed the NotiWeapons option.
 - Removed debug option.
 I feel this is no longer necessary at this point.